-LANDIKOTAL: To help stop orphans from begging and get proper education the Pakistan Baithul Mal opened the first ever Sweet Home in erstwhile Ex-Fata in Nai Abadi area of Khyber tribal district.
+LANDIKOTAL: To help stop orphans from begging and get proper education the Pakistan Baithul Mal opened the first-ever Sweet Home in erstwhile Ex-Fata in Nai Abadi area of Khyber tribal district.

 The official said that it was the vision of Imran Khan to put at least ten thousand orphans in sweet homes across Pakistan until the end of 2019.
 He said so far 3800 orphans were benefiting from the facilities given in sweet homes across the country.

 Abbas said they have already established 24 other sweet homes in the country where hundreds of orphans were benefiting.
-He said it was an honour for him that he inaugurated a sweet home established in Khyber tribal district which was the first one in all tribal districts.
+He said it was an honor for him that he inaugurated a sweet home established in Khyber tribal district which was the first one in all tribal districts.

 A large number of residents and media persons were present on the occasion and lauded such a noble cause by the government.